 On November 7, 2010 Brooks tried to cross the road in front of Gariné’s Jeep and almost got hit by the other cars in the road.
 She picked him up in the middle of the road and he came home with her.
-He was extremely thin and full of fleas and ticks but, you should see him now, he turned 4 years old on May 1st, 2014, and he’s become a big and fluffy boy.
+He was extremely thin and full of fleas and ticks but, you should see him now, he is huge!
 Someone threw away a treasure.

 On January 3, 2011 Gariné also found Corkey at an abandoned farmstand and she came home with her too.
-Even though she turned 4 on September 15, 2014, she’s still tiny but full of energy.
+She’s still tiny but full of energy.
 She’s broken more things in the house than all of our cats ever did but she’s cute, and Brooks seems to have found his long lost friend.

 In October 2016 we rescued from the soup pot four red hens.
 Floppy (left), Smiley (right), and the Rooster Sisters, AKA Cleo and Marie.
 They were very badly henpecked and had lost a lot of feathers but within a few months, they gained weight and had beautiful feathers.
 Smiley was the first one to break the barrier and join the old flock.
 She was always happy following us around the yard and talked to us constantly.
 Even though she was young, she died during a thunderstorm on June 27, 2017.